Muvon/kisscore/README.md

 If action returns 1 as integer or no return statement then kisscore will try to include same name template and render it using View.
 If action returns string then it will be rendered as is.
+If action returns object or array then it will be rendered as json encoded string.

 Reinit your app and open in project http://myproj/test that will execute this action.